sungnga/react-ecommerce/nodejs-backend/README.md

 - Create a folder called helpers
 - Inside helpers, create a file called dbErrorHandler.js
 - Write an errorHandler method that takes in the error response code to create a unique message
-- Import the errorHanderler method in controllers/auth.js file
+- Import the errorHandler method in controllers/auth.js file
 	- Call the method in the error handling code block

 **5. Write a helper method that validates the data for user signup process**